brianmaissy/grow/README.md

 * As of right now, grow has inline documentation of its process, but no formal documentation of its API.
 The API is documented by example in the controller grow.js.

+### TODO

+* Document API functions
+* Rethink/organize options and parameters system and format
+* Set defaults for options and parameters objects and fields